Anti-aircraft warfare: General description

 Until the 1950s, guns firing ballistic munitions were the standard weapon; guided missiles then became dominant, except at the very shortest ranges.
-However, the type of shell or warhead and its fuzing and, with missiles the guidance arrangement, were and are varied.
+However, the type of shell or warhead and its fuzing and, with missiles, the guidance arrangement were and are varied.
 Targets are not always easy to destroy; nonetheless, damaged aircraft may be forced to abort their mission and, even if they manage to return and land in friendly territory, may be out of action for days or permanently.
-Ignoring small arms and smaller machine-guns, ground-based air defence guns have varied in calibre from 20 mm to at least 152 mm.
+Ignoring small arms and smaller machine-guns, ground-based air defence guns have varied in caliber from 20 mm to at least 152 mm.

 Ground-based air defence is deployed in several ways: